Lesbian: Media representation

-Lesbians portrayed in literature, film, and television often shape contemporary thought about women's sexuality.
-The majority of media about lesbians is produced by men; women's publishing companies did not develop until the 1970s, films about lesbians made by women did not appear until the 1980s, and television shows portraying lesbians written by women only began to be created in the 21st century.
-As a result, homosexuality—particularly dealing with women—has been excluded because of symbolic annihilation.
+The majority of media about lesbians has been produced by men; women's publishing companies did not develop until the 1970s, films about lesbians made by women did not appear until the 1980s, and women-written television shows portraying lesbians written only began to be created in the 21st century.
 When depictions of lesbians began to surface, they were often one-dimensional, simplified stereotypes.